kinsta-content/node-js-photo-sharing-app/Chapters/08 - Chapter 8/README.md

 ---

-# 8.4 Conditionally display Add photo, login, signup links
+# 8.4 Conditionally Display Add Photo, Login, Signup Links

 The following code will ensure that when we call an if statement looking to see if a user is logged in or not, we can easily in EJS.
 Place this in your `server.js file` below the the 'expressSession, secret' block we did in 8.2.